 |Oral & Facial Surgeons is closely following the constant updates and continually evolving situation regarding COVID-19.
 We are proactively taking steps to protect the health and safety of all of our patients and employees and we continue to adhere to the CDC guidelines.
 We are asking that if you are experiencing any COVID-19 symptoms to please contact our office to reschedule your appointment.
 Thank you|

-At Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio, we strive to provide you with the best care possible for your oral surgery needs.
+At Rekos & Border Oral Surgery, we strive to provide you with the best care possible for your oral surgery needs.
 In order to achieve this goal, we employ some of the most advanced technology available in the dental field.
 This includes the use of 3-D i-CAT scan imaging.

 What is 3-D i-CAT scan imaging?

 3-D i-CAT scan imaging is a type of cone beam CT (computed tomography) imaging that is more advanced than a traditional CAT or CT scan.
 Unlike a traditional spiral CT scanner, the 3-D i-CAT scanner uses cone beam CT technology.
 An x-ray beam, shaped like a cone, rotates around your head.
 In doing so, it creates a high-quality 3-dimensional image of your teeth, bones, soft tissues, and even your nerves.
 It works by capturing a stream of images and connecting them together to form one single 3-D image.
 While similar to a traditional CT scan (it produces similar images), it is actually closer to an x-ray.
 With this image, Drs.
 Rekos & Border can form a more accurate diagnosis and a better treatment plan.

 What is this type of imaging used for?

 When a traditional x-ray is not sufficient, the 3-D i-CAT scanning machine can help.
 It can be used to diagnose and form treatment plans for:

 How is the scan performed?